sonertari/SSLproxy/README.md

 updates, it is deferred until after the user idle time is more than half of the timeout period.

-If a description text is provided in the DESC field, it can be used with filtering rules to treat the user logged in from different locations, i.e. from different client IP addresses, differently.
+If a description text is provided in the DESC field, it can be used in filtering rules to treat the user logged in from different locations, i.e. from different client IP addresses, differently.